The International Human Rights Defense Act of 2023 would build an unprecedented framework into U.S. diplomacy to protect LGBTQ rights worldwide.

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people around the world continue to face harassment, violence, and bigotry.
-Seventy-two countries criminalize same-sex sexual activity.
-That means that more than one third of United Nations Member States criminalize consenting, adult, same-sex sexual relations.
-In up to ten countries, same-sex sexual relations may be punishable by death, and so-called anti-LGBTQ “propaganda” laws inhibit LGBTQ advocacy in at least three countries.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people around the world continue to face discrimination, violence, and bigotry.
+Sixty-eight countries criminalize same-sex sexual relations.
+That means that more than one-third of United Nations Member States criminalize consenting, adult, same-sex sexual relations.
+In up to nine countries, same-sex sexual relations may be punishable by death, and so-called anti-LGBTQ+ “propaganda” laws inhibit LGBTQ+ advocacy in at least three countries.

-What is more, the U.S. Department of State’s annual Country Reports on Human Rights Practices have documented hostility toward LGBTQ citizens in every region of the world.
-These violations include murder, rape, torture, death threats, extortion, imprisonment, loss of employment and access to health care, as well as restrictions on freedoms of assembly, press, and speech.
+Reports from various governments, international bodies, watchdogs, and advocacy organizations have documented hostility toward LGBTQ+ citizens in every region of the world.
+These violations include murder, rape, torture, death threats, extortion, imprisonment, and loss of employment and access to health care, as well as restrictions on freedoms of assembly, press, and speech.

 What is the International Human Rights Defense Act?

-The International Human Rights Defense Act would build a framework into U.S. diplomacy to protect LGBTQ rights worldwide.
-The bill would make preventing and responding to discrimination and violence against the LGBTQ community a foreign policy priority and permanently create a Special Envoy within the State Department who would serve as principle advisor to the Secretary of State on LGBTQ issues.
-The Special Envoy would, among other duties, coordinate LGBTQ policies for all bureaus and offices of the State Department and in the international programs of other federal agencies; represent the United States in diplomatic matters relevant to the human rights of LGBTQ people; and work to ensure that the needs of LGBTQ people seeking resettlement and protection are incorporated into federal government policy.
+The International Human Rights Defense Act would build a framework into U.S. diplomacy to protect LGBTQ+ rights worldwide.
+The bill would make preventing and responding to discrimination and violence against the LGBTQ+ community a foreign policy priority and permanently create a Special Envoy, who may be appointed with the rank of Ambassador, within the State Department and who would serve as principal advisor to the Secretary of State on LGBTQ+ issues.
+The Special Envoy would, among other duties, coordinate LGBTQ+ policies for all bureaus and offices of the State Department and in the international programs of other federal agencies; represent the United States in diplomatic matters relevant to the human rights of LGBTQ+ people; and work to ensure that the needs of LGBTQ+ people seeking resettlement and protection are incorporated into federal government policy.

 What is the Current Status of the Bill?